Prussian Horse Artillery

 Service during the War

 The first brigade of Horse Artillery was attached to the King's Army at the camp of Schmottseifen.
-Its first action was under the orders of the Duke of Wurtemberg on August 2, 1759, against the Haddik corps at Markersdorf (actual Markosice).
+Its first action was under the orders of the Duke of Württemberg on August 2, 1759, against Hadik's Corps at Markersdorf (present-day Markosice).
 Then it took part in the bloody Battle of Kunersdorf where it was taken prisoners by the Russians.

 The brigade was reorganized at the camp at Fürstenwalde; it was attached to Lieutenant-General Finck corps and moved to Saxony.
-Then, still under Finck it was with the Prince Henri Army (it appears in a report on 12 October in the camp at Strehla) and then fought with distinction at Pretschz, October 29, 1759.
-Again in the Finck's corps, it was present at the action of Wendiseh-Bohra (unidentified location) and later at the Battle of Maxen, where it was taken prisoner again.
+Then, still under Finck it was with the Prince Heinrich Army (it appears in a report on October 12 in the camp at Strehla).
+On October 29, it fought with distinction at Pretschz.
+Again in the Finck's corps, it was present at the action of Wendisch Bohra (present-day Wendischbora) and, on November 11, at the Battle of Maxen, where it was taken prisoner again.

-According to Tempelhof, the horse artillery received for the 1760 campaign 10 guns, under the orders of lieutenants ‘’Wilhelmi’’ von Anhalt and Hartman.
-However at the opening of the campaign, only the Prince Henri newly-formed brigade at the camp of Landsberg was present with a force of 4 guns.
-These guns passed towards the end of August, with the larger half of the Prince troops, to the Royal Army.
-Indeed the horse artillery is not mentioned neither at Göda, July 7, 1760 nor at the Battle of Liegnitz.
-The brigade of 10 guns (from here to now on its official strength) now remained in the army of the King to the end of the campaign, remaining almost always at the headquarters or being used in support of the cavalry in avantgarde or rearguard roles.
+The brigade of 10 guns (from then on, its official strength) was then attached to the army of the King until the end of the campaign, remaining almost always at the headquarters or being used in support of the cavalry in avantgarde or rearguard roles.
 Such a role seems to reflects both the view of the King regarding the most appropriate tactical role of the horse artillery and his fear to lose it again in frightful way as it happened at Kunersdorf.
-Indeed at the Battle of Torgau the brigade was with the fourth column together with 1 battalion and 25 squadrons to cover the war chest and the heavy luggages at Eilenburg.
+Indeed, on November 3 at the Battle of Torgau, the brigade was with the fourth column together with 1 battalion and 25 squadrons to cover the war chest and the heavy baggage at Eilenburg.

 |Headgear||black tricorne laced white with one brass button and white/red/black/yellow pompoms (After 1762 (?) : white feather on the left side)|